Asritha08-lab/GPTFX-Mental-Health-Detection/README.md

 ## License

-This project is licensed under the MIT License.
+All Rights Reserved.

+This project and its source code may not be copied, modified, or distributed without permission from the author.